 - Business Insider: At least 99 former Trump officials have establishment ties with prominent lobbying shops, law firms, think tanks, or big business.

 - PIIE's Gagnon & Sarsenbayev: Nobody forecasts inflation well.
+[Jason Furman of PIIE: "higher inflation is reasonably likely through at least next year."]

 - South Korea's atomic energy think tank exposed to presumed North Korean hacking.